Eigenpolytope Universality and Graphical Designs: Introduction

 \section{Introduction}

-A graphical design is a quadrature rule for a graph $G= ([n],E, w)$ on $n$ vertices with edge set $E$ and positive edge weights $w:E \to \RR_{>0}$.
+This paper unites two combinatorial constructions arising from the \emph{combinatorial graph Laplacian}, namely \emph{eigenpolytopes} \cite{Godsil_GGP} and \emph{graphical designs} \cite{graphdesigns}, through the theory of \emph{Gale duality} for polytopes \cite{GaleOriginal, GrunbaumBook}.
+An eigenpolytope is a polytope arising from the eigenspaces of a graph Laplacian.
+The structure and symmetries of these polytopes provide information about the structure and symmetries of the underlying graph, particularly when the underlying graph is highly structured (see, for instance \cite{Godsil_DistReg}).
+A graphical design is a quadrature rule for a graph.
 Classical numerical quadrature allows one to compute or approximate definite integrals of certain classes of functions on $\RR^n$ by sampling at finitely many points.
-Analogously, a graphical design is a rule to compute the average of certain classes of functions $\phi:[n] \to \RR$ over the vertex set $[n]$ by sampling $\phi$ on a subset $S \subset [n]$.
-We identify a function $\phi:[n] \to \RR$ with a vector $\phi \in \RR^n$.
-The classes of functions we seek to average will come from eigenvectors of the combinatorial graph Laplacian, which form a basis for the space of all functions on $G$. \emph{Gale duality} \cite{GaleOriginal} provides a bijection between graphical designs and faces of the generalized \emph{eigenpolytopes} \cite{Godsil_GGP} of a graph.
-If the graph is regular, the framework we establish is precisely the one shown in \cite{designsGaleDuality}.
-For more details on the connection between graphical designs and eigenpolytopes through Gale duality, we refer the reader to \cite{designsGaleDuality}.
+Analogously, a graphical design is a rule to compute the average of certain Laplacian eigenvectors by sampling on a subset of graph vertices.
+Previous work on graphical designs often focuses on unweighted regular graphs (e.g. \cite{Golubev, cubescodes,designsGaleDuality, RekhaStefanRandomWalks}), where the eigenvectors of a graph are independent of the choice of graph Laplacian.
+For regular, unweighted graphs, the bijection between graphical designs and eigenpolytopes we establish is precisely the one shown in \cite{designsGaleDuality}.
+For more literature review and details on the connection between graphical designs and eigenpolytopes through Gale duality, we refer to \cite{designsGaleDuality}.